mhruzd/Homework-2-BMDA/README.md

 **This is the code that I used for Homework 2 for Biomedical Data Analysis Course.
 I had to use R version 3.5.1 on the Rutgers Amarel desktop.
 There are some work arounds, since this version of R was not up to date.**

+*Align the data, make a SummarizedExperiment and filter the data:*

 Load counts data from features_combined.txt
 ```{r}
 counts <- as.matrix(read.table("features_combined.txt", header = TRUE, row.names = 1, sep = "\t"))